 Before I say anything else about Tellegen and Ahlberg, I have to talk about the books themselves.
 Published by Boxer Books, a British based publishing house focused on books for babies and young children.
-These books are smaller than a traditional chapter book and the hardcover edition has the title and a magnificent gold tree embossed on the cover as well as a golden ribbon bookmark sewn into the spine.
+These books are smaller than a traditional chapter book and the hardcover edition has the title and a magnificent gold tree embossed on the book case as well as a golden ribbon bookmark sewn into the spine.
 Printed in Italy, the pages of the book are thick and cream colored with illustrations on every page.
 This is a book that you will want to give as a gift, the kind of book an aunite might write something special in and give to a niece or a nephew.
 If I had been given this book as a child, I would have crawled under the table, read it from cover to cover, then gone outside to make some of the cakes from the book, afterward trying to write and illustrate my own version.
-Also, I am not sure how difficult it is to translate Dutch into English, by Martin Cleaver, the translator, does a magnificent job, maintaining a delightful vocabulary that includes words like rustle, somber, gleaming and preoccupied.
+Also, I am not sure how difficult it is to translate Dutch into English, but Martin Cleaver, the translator, does a magnificent job, maintaining a delightful vocabulary that includes words like rustle, somber, gleaming and preoccupied.

 The Squirrel's Birthday and Other Parties features a forest full of animals, each one with their own unique habits and view of the world.
 Squirrel, a compulsive note leaver (the illustration of his post-it papered home is perfect) even leaves himself a note that says, "Be cheerful."
 When Squirrel comes across a note reminding him of his birthday, he spends hours and hours writing invitations to everyone.
 When he is done, the wind scoops them up and delivers them across the woods.
 The animals spend the days before the party making gifts for Squirrel, while Squirrel spends the time making cakes for all tastes, shapes and sizes:

 He baked huge honey cakes for the bear and the bumblebee, a grass cake for the hippo, a small red cake for the mosquito, and a dry cake for the dromedary.
-He baked thin cakes as light as air for the swallow and the wild goose and the oystercatcher, cakes so light they floated high above the trees on the stings so the wouldn't fly away.
+He baked thin cakes as light as air for the swallow and the wild goose and the oystercatcher, cakes so light they floated high above the trees on strings so the wouldn't fly away.
 He baked thick, moist cakes that were so heavy they could sink through the ground so the earthworm and the mole could eat them in the dark - which is where those cakes tasted best.

 In Letters to Anyone and Everyone some of the stories are epistolary in form, some have letters as part of the plot, all are as wonderful as those in the first book - inquisitive, sometimes capricious, sometimes somber, always engaging.
 I have been reading these stories, one at a time, to my 5 year old son at bedtime for the last few months now and he surprises me with what he remembers about the many characters in this world that has "only one forest, one river, one ocean, one oak tree," as the introduction says.

 In Letters to Anyone and Everyone the world of the animals remains playful, but is perhaps a bit more complex and philosophical.
 The carp writes a letter that begins, "Dear Stranger," and may or may not be to the River himself (or herself, we get a glimpse of the recipient from the back, only).
 He asks for more floods because it is such fun to swim up a tree.
-In "The Mole's Letters," mole is sad that no one writes to him, so he writes letters to himself and comes across them as hi digs through his tunnels.
+In "The Mole's Letters," mole is sad that no one writes to him, so he writes letters to himself and comes across them as he digs through his tunnels.
 The text for this story is printed on a brown background with illustrations of the mole and his letter filled tunnel swerving and curving around the text.

 May I invite you to dance with me on top of your house?
 Just a few steps?
 That's what I want most of all.
 I promise I'll dance very delicately, so we won't fall through your roof. but of course, you can never be really sure.

 On his way to visit squirrel and have a dance with him, elephant gets lost and winds up in the top of a tree, which he promptly falls out of.
-When, in the story "Elephant Note," he does finally make it to squirrel's house, he joyfully swings from the lamp, breaks half the table and admits he is scared he will fall again, since he is falling all the time.
+When, in the story "Elephant Note," he does finally make it to Squirrel's house, he joyfully swings from the lamp, breaks half the table and admits he is scared he will fall again, since he is falling all the time.
 Squirrel ponders this predicament then proceeds to write a note on elephant's belly that reads, "Have a nice trip."
 Squirrel pushes him out the door where the wind sweeps him away and deposits him at home.
-In the story titled, "You May Not Fall Down," elephant writes himself a note with this directive, leaves it on the ground then climbs a tree.
+In the story titled, "You May Not Fall Down," Elephant writes himself a note with this directive, leaves it on the ground then climbs a tree.
 When Squirrel finds him on the ground a while later, next to his note, he "straightens his bruised and battered trunk" while elephant groans, "I'll never understand anything ever again, Squirrel."
-The book ends with the story "The Elephant (At Sea)" in which the elephant sadly sets sail on a raft without masts, along with a chest of sweet beechnuts, in the hopes that he will not encounter anything that will cause him to fall again, not even "one tree standing there accidentally."
+The book ends with the story "The Elephant (At Sea)" in which the Elephant sadly sets sail on a raft without masts, along with a chest of sweet beechnuts, in the hopes that he will not encounter anything that will cause him to fall again, not even "one tree standing there accidentally."
 Squirrel stands atop his house waving a lamp, sure that he will be the last thing Elephant sees as he sails away.
 Sometime later, a letter with birthday greetings arrives for Squirrel, from Elephant.
 Squirrel misses him more than anything or anyone and briefly imagines he can see Elephant far away, "beyond the woods, beyond the stars, waving and calling, 'Here I am!' just before he fell."